-The goalposts and crossbar are made from 3 yellow cylinders with a diameter of 10 cm.
+The goalposts and crossbar are made from 3 white cylinders with a diameter of 100 mm.
 The net:

-- has a height of 80 cm - is of white, grey or black color - is tightly supported via the support structure, in a way to minimize interference with the goal keeper - has a weave with holes smaller than the ball diameter.
+- has a height of 800 mm - is of white, gray or black color - is tightly supported via the support structure, in a way to minimize interference with the goal keeper - has a weave with holes smaller than the ball diameter.